 The semen analysis then helps the embryologist determine which procedure will isolate the best population of sperm to fertilize the eggs.
 The ultimate goal is to select the population of sperm that is most likely to result in successful insemination.

 After the semen analysis, the sperm preparation process still involves several steps.

 • The semen is filtered by being placed in a column in a centrifuge tube.
 The filtration process isolates the sperm with the best motility and morphology.
 Basically, the process separates out the sperm that are most likely to fertilize an egg.

-• The sperm is counted again to determine the concentration of sperm that will optimize the likelihood of fertilization.
+• The sperm are counted again to determine the concentration of sperm that will optimize the likelihood of fertilization.
 This concentration of sperm is then added to the culture medium, which contains one or two eggs.

 The embryologist will check the culture medium the next morning to assess the growth of any resulting embryos.
 The embryologist will transfer the fertilized embryos into a new culture medium that is designed to support the growth of multi-cellular embryos.

 Curious to learn more about IVF or any other assisted reproductive technology?
-Please contact an Ovation Fertility partner physician today.
+Please contact an Ovation partner physician today.